About This Page

 In addition to testing drinking water for contaminants regulated under the Safe Drinking Water Act, we sometimes also monitor for contaminants that are not regulated.
 Unregulated contaminants do not have legal limits for drinking water.

 The following table shows the unregulated contaminants we detected last year, as well as human-health based guidance values for comparison, where available.
 MDH, EPA and other health agencies may have developed comparison values for some of these compounds.
-Some of these comparison values are based only on potential health impacts and do not consider our ability to measure contaminants at very low concentrations or the cost and technology of prevention and/or treatment.
+Some of these comparison values are based solely on potential health impacts and do not consider our ability to measure contaminants at very low concentrations nor the cost and technology of prevention and/or treatment.
 These values may be set at levels that are costly, challenging, or impossible for water systems to meet (for example, large-scale treatment technology may not exist for a given contaminant).
 Sample data are listed along with comparison values in the table below; it is important to note that these comparison values are not enforceable.

 Detection alone of a regulated or unregulated contaminant should not cause concern.
 The significance of a detection should be determined considering current health effects information.
 We are often still learning about the health effects, so this information can change over time.